gfteix/terraform_aws_ec2/README.md

 The public instance can access the internet, but it can only be accessed through SSH, as configured by the security group.

-The private instance can access the internet, as it has a NAT Gateway attached to the private subnet.
-But it can only be accessed through SSH inside the VPC, which means that no one from the public internet can reach the instance.
+The private instance can access the internet, as the route tables routes the external access through the NAT Gateway that lives in the public subnet.
+But the internet can not access the instance, it can only be accessed using SSH inside the VPC.

 ![aws_ec2_network_diagram](./aws_ec2_network_diagram.jpg)